Diabetic Peripheral Neuropathy

 The first step in the treatment of diabetic peripheral neuropathy is prevention.
 Diabetic peripheral neuropathy cannot be cured and the damage done to the nerves cannot be repaired, so it is vital that people with diabetes prevent its occurrence.

-Prevention includes a consistently following a plan to treat diabetes and normalize blood sugar levels as ...more treatments »
+Prevention includes a consistently following a plan to treat diabetes and normalize blood sugar levels as much ...more treatments »

 Diabetic Peripheral Neuropathy: Misdiagnosis

 A diagnosis of diabetic peripheral neuropathy and its cause may be delayed or missed because diabetic peripheral neuropathy generally develops gradually and people with the condition may be unaware of it until complications, such as foot infections and gangrene, develop.
 In addition, some symptoms of diabetic peripheral neuropathy, such as weakness ...more misdiagnosis »